whereareiam/Socialismus/README.md

   Experience a smooth bubble transition when the player runs, it's not what you've seen in other plugins.
 - **Announcer**: Allows you to create many different messages that will be sent to the chat after a certain period of time.

-## Information

-- Integrates with PlaceholderAPI, allowing you to use placeholders from that plugin directly in messages.
-- Displays statistics from your own server and from other servers if you have enabled bStats on your server.

 # Using the API